m2lines/ANN-momentum-mesoscale/src/README.md

-Changes introduced to MOM6 source code are shown in mom6_modifications.patch
+Changes introduced to MOM6 source code in order to implement ANN parameterization are shown in mom6_modifications.patch

 To see changes, do:
 ```